 It can feel like a mistake to take even a day away from revenue-generating activities to train your team on a CRM — but it’s time well-spent in the long run.
 Involve key members of your sales team in the implementation and training process and don’t rush through it.

 “A good training program will give the users the base knowledge they need, so that they can focus on using the software effectively, rather than doing everything the hard way,” says Liz Wolfe, president of Wintec Group Inc. in New York.
 “The ‘do-it-yourself’ mentality might work when doing home improvements, but in this case it is better to hire consultants who have expertise to help you get started.”

 Here are some more tips from Ben Landers, founder of Blue Corona, on how to make training more effective:

 - Over-communicate how the system should be used.

 - Run the traps-check on a continual basis to make sure your team is using the system.

 “Starting out, your No. 1 goal should be to create buy-in among your sales staff — but don't get overzealous,” says Greg Archbald, founder and CEO of the oil and gas tech company GreaseBook.
 “Be mindful and limit the amount of information your sales team is required to enter into your new CRM system.”

 A CRM without users is just a toolbox in a locked garage — it needs people.
 The partnership between sales professionals and useful technology creates powerful and consistent results.
 By minimizing angst during the adoption process, your bottom line will benefit.

-If you liked this post, check out Sales Pipeline Academy.
+If you liked this post, check out Sales Pipeline Course.
 You’ll receive 11 actionable emails over two weeks to improve your next sales cycle and increase your close rate.
 What are you waiting for?